Approximate Optimality of Linear Contracts Under Uncertainty: Introduction

 There is also a recent advancement in the computer science literature for computing optimal contracts in the presence of adverse selection.
 In the case of single-dimensional private types, as considered in our paper, \citet{AlonDT21} show that the optimal deterministic menu of contracts can be computed in polynomial time for constant number of actions, although there may exist randomized menus that outperform it.
 In the case of multi-dimensional private types, \citet{guruganesh20} show that computing the optimal deterministic menu of contracts is NP-hard, even for a constant number of actions, while \citet{castiglioni2022designing} show that the computation of the optimal randomized menu contract can be reduced to a linear program and solved efficiently.
-Our paper complements this line of work by analyzing the approximation guarantee of linear contracts.
+Our paper takes an approach that is orthogonal to this line of work, by providing approximation guarantees for linear contracts.
+Follow-up work by \citet{castiglioni2025reduction} gives polynomial-time algorithms for converting any approximately optimal contract in single-dimensional settings, as in our paper, to multi-dimensional settings where the agent also has private information about outcome distributions, while preserving the approximation guarantee.

-Finally, there is a growing body of work that explores combinatorial contracts through a computational lens \citep[e.g.,][]{Babaioff2006combinatorial,DuttingEFK21,DuttingRT21,DuettingEFK23}.
+Finally, there is a growing body of work that explores combinatorial contracts through a computational lens \citep[e.g.,][]{Babaioff2006combinatorial,DuttingEFK21,DuttingRT21,DuettingEFK23,DuttingEFK25}.